 - (a) Telecom asserts that many of the claimant's reported "faults" were attributable to mis-operation of his telephone, cordless telephone, telephone answering machine and facsimile equipment.
-Examples are said to be leaving the phone off the hook or damaging the equipment by spilling a liquid into it. - (b) The claimant responds in the following terms:
+A simple example is said to involve the claimant leaving the phone off the hook. - (b) The claimant responds in the following terms:

 "If the problem were the answering machine, then why did the problems continue after the answering machine had been removed for 12 months.
-Secondly, if the problem was me leaving the phone off the hook, then why is it that not all persons reported simply an engage signal.
+Secondly, if the problem was me leaving the phone off the hook, then why is it that not all persons reported simply an engaged signal.
 If the phone problem was caused by my misuse of the cordless phone, then why is it that all persons just did not receive the ring out situation."

 - (c) Telecom nevertheless maintains that most reported faults were attributable to mis-operation by the claimant or by his callers or to normal wear and tear on the equipment they were using. - (d) In this regard I have noted, for example, the statutory declaration by Ross Stewart Anderson, a Senior Technical Officer Grade 1, who concluded that specific fault allegations involving the claimant's answering machine, cordless phone and facsimile machine could only be attributable to operator error.
-I have also noted the statement by Humberto Lopes, senior Telecom Technical Officer Grade 2, to the effect that reported facsimile machine faults were attributable to customer error.
+I have also noted the statement by Humberto Lopes, Senior Telecom Technical Officer Grade 2, to the effect that reported facsimile machine faults were attributable to customer error.